fraunhoferfokus/clm-ext-tools/readme.md

 ## License

-The project is made available under the license in the file [LICENSE.txt](LICENSE.txt)
+The project is made available under the license in the file [license.txt](LICENSE.txt)